chevereto/v3-docs/README.md

 # Introduction

-> This is the documentation for both Chevereto V3 and Chevereto-Free 😘
+This is the documentation for both **Chevereto V3** and **Chevereto-Free**.

-Here you will find all the (known) resources that you need to know to get into the system.
-This documentation covers V3 and any user is welcome to collaborate improving this documentation.

 ## Localized Translations

 You can also browse a [Chinese version](https://ch.cndrew.cn/) of this documentation (thanks to [Uncle_drew](https://cndrew.cn/)).

+## Contributing

+You can contribute to improve this documentation.
+All pages are editable and we also have a section for user [contributed](./contributed.md) content.

+Feel free to collaborate.

-## Help and Support
+## Author

-If you need help with something don't hesitate to ask for [support](https://chevereto.com/support).
+Chevereto is made from Chile by [Rodolfo Berrios](http://rodolfoberrios.com/).